adrianocanofre/aws-architect-certified/topics/route53/route53.md

 #### CNames( Canonical Name)

 A CNames can be used to resolve one domain name to another.
+A CNAME record assigns an Alias name to a Canonical Name.
 Ex:
 > n.adrianocanofre.dev to mobile.adrianocanofre.dev

 ### Alias Records

-Alias records are used to map resource record sets in your hosted Zone to Elastic Load Balancers, CloudFront distrivutions, or s3 buckets that are configured as websites.
+Alias records are used to map resource record sets in your hosted Zone to Elastic Load Balancers, CloudFront distributions, or s3 buckets that are configured as websites.
+Alias Records provide a Route 53–specific extension to DNS functionality

 ## Routing Policies Available On AWS